markmandel/recommendation-neo4j/presentation/markdown.md

 ORDER BY expectedViews DESC
 ```

+???

+- Does it for all Dogs in one go

+1. Get the current Session
+2. Get a Dog (Recommended) that does not have a Page View for this Session
+3. Get all Dogs (Viewed) that have Page Views for this Session
+4. Get the total Page Views for a Viewed Dog
+5. Add the Deviation between the Recommended & the Viewed Dog to the total Page Views in #3
+6. Multiply the result of #5 by the total Sessions that have Page Views for both Dogs
+7. Repeat #4, #5 & #6 for all Viewed Dogs in #3
+8. Sum all the results from #7
+9. For each Viewed Dog, get the total Sessions that have Page Views for both Dogs
+10. Sum all the results from #6
+11. Divide #8 by #10
+12. Repeat #2 through #10 for every other Dog that does not have Page Views for this Session
+13. Sort in #12 in descending order

 ---

 class: center, middle, inverse, large

 # Some dogs we thought you might like...
 <a href="http://localhost/?r=slope" target="_blank">open</a>

+---

+background-image: url("./images/best-cake.jpg")

+???

+Not only can we make cake, but we can make a really nice cake.

 ---